Table of Contents

 Search Personalization: Location, device type, and browsing history can tweak individual results.

-This is why tracking rankings isn’t just about checking where a website stands today—it’s about spotting trends over time and knowing when (and why) things change.
+This is why tracking rankings is about more than checking where a website stands today.
+It’s about spotting trends over time and knowing when (and why) things change.

-Search engine optimization without rank tracking is missing a pertinent component of the process.
+SEO tracking without rank monitoring is missing a critical piece.
 You can put in all the work—optimizing pages, building links, improving site speed—but if you’re not tracking where your client ranks, how do you know if it’s working?

 Here’s why keeping an eye on rankings is a must: